Skip to content

 I recently came across this post and I'll quote it here:

-the right place and your anger is often righteous but I think
+right place and your anger is often righteous but I think sometimes you’re

 It's been capturing too much of my attention.
 I keep thinking about it.
 About how much effort I can sometimes put into being annoyed or mad or angry at something that is really just not worth the effort.
 I wonder if we can name this little path we can ofttimes take in our minds so we may quicker realize the futility of it and let it go.